 Combinations of chemotherapy drugs, called regimens, may produce more anticancer responses and improve the outcomes of patients with advanced pancreatic cancer than treatment with Gemzar alone.
-Many different chemotherapy drugs have been combined with Gemzar, but only Tarceva® (erlotinib) has been demonstrated to improve survival in a direct comparison with Gemzar; 23% of patients treated with the combination of Gemzar and Tarceva survived greater than one year compared with 18% treated with Gemzar alone.2
+Many different chemotherapy drugs have been combined with Gemzar with the goal of improving patient outcomes.

 Strategies to Improve Treatment of Stage IV Pancreatic Cancer